maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 ## Creating a minimal STACK question

-Go to your Course, navigate to the [question bank](MoodleQuiz.md) and create a new question.
+Go to your Course, navigate to the [question bank](MoodleQuiz.md) and create a new question with the "STACK" question type.

 There are lots of fields, but only a few are compulsory: